-The first step to a strong fitness foundation is to address strength imbalances and range-of-motion issues.
+The first step to a strong fitness foundation is to address strength imbalances and range-of-motion (ROM) issues.
 This is true for beginners to advanced athletes alike.

 It seems everyone wants to find the perfect, new, secret, fancy, ultra, trick training tip that will instantly make them better, fitter, faster and stronger.
 Fitness and outdoor-sport magazines are full of “secret fitness” tips or get “ultra strong” beta.
-But, the real trick is that none of the uber-cool tips work unless you launch from a solid fitness foundation built of balanced strength and good range of motion.
+But, the real trick is that none of the uber-cool tips work unless you launch from a solid fitness foundation built of balanced strength and good ROM.

-Strength imbalances and limited range of motion comprise the top three issues I see in my athletes, both elite and recreational.
+Strength imbalances and limited range-of-motion comprise the top three issues I see in my athletes, both elite and recreational.
 Specifically, I see the following issues over and over:

 - Limited shoulder ROM in conjunction with scapular-area weakness causing poor posture,